deel-ai/deel_dataset_manager/README.md

 ## Configuration

-The configuration file specifies how the datasets should be downloaded, or if the datasets do no have to be downloaded (e.g. on Google Cloud).
+The configuration file specifies how the datasets should be downloaded, or if the datasets do not have to be downloaded (e.g. on Google Cloud).

 It allows to define a list of datasets providers.